AlexanderLindholt/TextPlus/documentation/fundamentals/options/fonts.md

 * [A `Font` object](#user-content-fn-1)[^1].
 * A custom font data table.

-You can use Roblox's officially supported fonts like this:
+You can use Roblox’s officially supported fonts like this:

 ```lua
 Text.Create(